Ro4052/grad-/README.md

 npm start
 ```

-To setup automatic linting in VSCode you can refer to [this tutorial](https://www.youtube.com/watch?v=bfyI9yl3qfE) or follow there steps:
+To setup automatic linting in VSCode you can refer to [this tutorial](https://www.youtube.com/watch?v=bfyI9yl3qfE) or follow these steps:

 - Install the _ESLint_ plugin from Dirk Baeumer and reload
 - Install the _Prettier - Code formatter_ plugin from Esben Petersen and reload